-A multiple dimension array is an array of arrays.
-Multiple dimension arrays can be declared by including multiple dimensions in a single declaration.
+A multidimensional array is an array of arrays.
+Multidimensional arrays can be declared by including multiple dimensions in a single declaration.
 The dimensions preceding the identifier set the packed size dimensions.
 The dimensions following the identifier set the unpacked size dimensions.